EstradaAlejo/Getting-and-Cleaning-Data-Course-Project/README.md

 - 'CodeBook.md': indicate all the variables and summaries calculated, along with units, and any other relevant information.

-- 'script': The code in R for collect, work with, and clean the data set.
+- 'run_analysis.R': The code in R for collect, work with, and clean the data set.

 - 'Data': The tidy data from the data set in https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.